SYSC3010-W24/sysc3010-project-l1-g8/WeeklyUpdates/Week4/Saja_Fawagreh_week4.md

 5. **_What are you planning to do next week?_** _(give specific goals)_

 - Initiate preliminary GUI design for FANS.
-- Determine if we can acquire auxiliary sensors from the department or if we need to purchase them.
+- Research how we can acquire the hardware devices needed for our project.

 6. **_Is anything blocking you that you need from others?_** _(What do you need from whom)_